neerajww/da221/_lectures/DA221_lecture_08.md

 ---
 type: lecture
-date: 2023-01-11
+date: 2023-01-23
-title: Lecture-04
+title: Lecture-08

 # optional
 # please use /static_files/notes directory to store notes
 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Problem Solving by searching: Introduction"
+tldr: "Problem Solving by searching: Informed and beyond classical search"
 # optional
 # set it to true if you dont want this lecture to appear in the updates section
 hide_from_announcments: false